 North Carolina income tax rates

 North Carolina’s individual income tax is a flat rate of 5.25% for the 2019 tax year.
-To calculate any state income tax you may owe, multiply your taxable income by .0525.Learn more about 2019 federal tax brackets and tax rates
+To calculate any state income tax you may owe, multiply your taxable income by .0525.Learn how federal tax brackets work

 North Carolina deductions and credits